 Commodities need to conform to standards, and we decided to make Wasabi storage 100% bit-compliant with the Amazon S3 interface since it is as close to a standard as exists in the object storage world.

-The bottom line is that we have created a new generation of cloud storage that is less than 1/5th the cost of Amazon S3 and more than 6x the speed.
+The bottom line is that we have created a new generation of cloud storage that is less than 1/5th the cost of Amazon S3 and up to 6x the speed.

 Why did we decide to take on a huge competitor like Amazon?
 Because we see an opportunity to build a great company that changes the economics of cloud storage.
 We love David and Goliath stories, like Nucor taking on US Steel, MCI taking on AT&T, or Apple taking on IBM.
 When a disruptive technology comes along, it’s hard for incumbents to respond.
 Scale works against them, rather than for them.
 We saw this at Carbonite when much larger rivals ceded market to us, not because they couldn’t produce a competitive product, but because they had to protect their margins and business model.